 Chollas have different sizes (from a few inches to 10 feet).
-With small flowers, you can identify them by their glochidia, small bristles with backward-facing barbs in the areoles that jump and aren’t easy to remove from the skin.
+With small flowers, you can identify these jumping cacti by their glochidia, small bristles with backward-facing barbs in the areoles that jump and are not easy to remove from the skin.

-But do jumping cactus really jump?
-How does a jumping cactus work anyway?
-Can we buy it and grow it as a houseplant?
-Below, we will answer all of these questions and more.
+But do jumping cholla really jump?
+How do jumping cactus work anyway?
+What does a jumping cactus look like?
+What should we do in case of the jumping cactus attack?!
+Can we grow it as a houseplant?
+Below, we will answer all these questions.

 Getting to Know Jumping Cactus

-Jumping cactus is actually a common name for Cylindropuntia fulgida (chain fruit cholla) and the Cylindropuntia bigelovii (teddy bear cholla), both belonging to the cholla genus.
-We’ll explain more about these varieties later.
-This plant is also known as:
+Jumping cactus is a common name for Cylindropuntia fulgida (chain fruit cholla) and the Cylindropuntia bigelovii (teddy bear cholla), both belonging to the cholla genus.
+We will introduce these varieties later.
+In addition to jumping cholla, this plant is also known as: